-Bottom line is your employees’ jobs are bound to be stressful at times.
+The bottom line is your employees’ jobs are bound to be stressful at times.

-Although you shouldn’t be expected to keep your employees relaxed every minute of the work day, there’s no doubt that too much stress can negatively impact them — and, ultimately, your business.
+Although you shouldn’t be expected to keep your employees relaxed every minute of the workday, there’s no doubt that too much stress can negatively impact them.
+And, ultimately, your business.

 The majority of Americans say their work is the single-biggest source of stress in their lives.
 And, there is no question that prolonged stress can cause some serious workplace issues.

 If they don’t get some much-needed relief, stressed-out employees may become burnt-out employees, causing productivity to plummet.